Allergies In Horses include both skin allergies and respiratory allergies.

 - Add Equine Challenge Flaxseed to your horse’s diet.
 Research suggests that adding flaxseed to your horse’s diet can quiet the allergic response.

-- Keep Fly Sheets on your horse to include the attached neck, belly and tail guard.
+- Use Fly Sheets on your horse to include the attached neck, belly and tail guard.

 - Fly spray twice daily, especially along the neck, topline, belly and tail areas.

-- Keep away from wet, muddy areas, etc…
+- Horses should stay away from wet, muddy areas, etc…

 - Keep horses stabled during peak hours if possible (using fans in the stable is a great way to deter the midge).